Lartwel/100-days-of-code/log.md

 ## The log of my #100DaysOfCode challenge.
 Started on [July 15, Saturday, 2018].

-* Note: I code more than 1 hour most of days in addition to learning/reading some stuff related to Web Development.
+* Note: I code more than 1 hour the most of days in addition to learning/reading some stuff related to Web Development.
 The bad thing that I occasionally become very busy due to some works out of my control, but the day that I can't code in, I add its hours to another day or it'll be added to the end of the challenge

 ### Day 1: 14/07/2018

 **Today's Progress**: Finished "Applied Visual Design" section and "Survey Form" project of freeCodeCamp's "Responsive Web Design Certificate(300 hours)"

-**Thoughts:** Most of the section content was not new to me, but the survey form had some inputs' atrributes that I couldn't remember well.
-I've a few sections to complete that will take a few days to my first cert on freeCodeCamp
+**Thoughts:** Most of the section content was not new to me, but the survey form had some inputs' attributes that I couldn't remember well.
+I have a few sections to complete that will take a few days to my first cert on freeCodeCamp

 **Link to work:** [Applied Visual Design](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design), [Survey Form](https://codepen.io/Lartwel/pen/yqeLoB)